beckyoconnor/worcester-swim-club-championships/WSC_Club_Champs_2025/category_leaders_by_age.md

 ## 🏅 Category Leaders by Age Group

-*Highest average points per event in each category for each age group*
+*Highest single performance in each category for each age group*

 ### Age 9